xan105/node-powertoast/README.md

 About
 =====

-Windows toast notification using PowerShell or WinRT (Windows 8, 10, 11).<br />
+Windows toast notification using PowerShell or WinRT and toastXml string builder.<br />

-Everything is done through PowerShell (no native module) but you can use the native WinRT API instead by **optionally** installing [NodeRT](https://github.com/NodeRT/NodeRT) relative package (see [installation](#Installation))
+Doesn't use any native module.
+Everything is done through PowerShell but you can use native WinRT API bindings instead by **optionally** installing [NodeRT](https://github.com/NodeRT/NodeRT) relative packages (see [installation](#Installation) for more details).

+Please note that when using PowerShell some features such as click events and user input requires Powershell ≥ 7.1 (pwsh) also known as PowerShell Core.<br />
-Using NodeRT is a bit faster as you don't have to wait for the PowerShell VM to start and you'll be able to subscribe to the onActivated/onDismissed callback.<br />
+Using WinRT (NodeRT) is a bit faster as you don't have to wait for the PowerShell VM to start.
-_NB: Callbacks are now also available with PowerShell ≥ 7.1._

-💡 You can also use this lib to easily build a [toastXml string](https://docs.microsoft.com/en-us/uwp/schemas/tiles/toastschema/schema-root).

 **Electron**

-Powertoast was made for Node.js first but it also works in Electron with either PowerShell or WinRT(NodeRT).<br />
+Powertoast was made for Node.js first but it also works in Electron with either PowerShell or WinRT (NodeRT).<br />
 If you prefer to use the new [Electron native API](https://www.electronjs.org/fr/docs/latest/api/notification#new-notificationoptions) directly.
-You can easily build a toastXml string for it as mentionned above.
+You can easily build a [toastXml string](https://docs.microsoft.com/en-us/uwp/schemas/tiles/toastschema/schema-root) for it.

 Example
 =======

+💡 Windows toast notification have a tons of options so for more detailed examples including electron please check out _INSERT LINK_

+### A simple toast

 <p align="center">
 <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/example.png">
 </p>